paulrobertlloyd/paulrobertlloyd-content/articles/2011-08-30-edinburgh_fringe.markdown

 ![Photo of Sammy J and Randy.](../media/2011/242/a1/sammy_j_and_randy.jpg) {.align-pull}

-I saw [Sammy J][4] at last year’s festival, but only if I’m honest because thought the show was free!
+I saw [Sammy J][4] at last year’s festival, but only if I’m honest because I thought the show was free!
 It turned out to be my favourite show of last years Fringe.
 This year he was performing twice, and because I had booked a number of gigs I was only able to see his double act alongside a purple muppet-like puppet called Randy.

 Sammy J was just as funny as I remembered him, whilst Heath McIvor was astounding as the puppeteer behind Randy.
 The level of emotion he was able to convey with such a simple looking creature was amazing, and you could easily forget you were watching a puppet had the act not made a running joke of it.